|

 France.

-He was born in Stoke by Nayland, Suffolk, and enlisted
+He was born in Stoke-by-Nayland, Suffolk, and enlisted

-in Maidstone.
-He was the husband of Amy E. Ellis, of 60, Oswald Road, Buckland,
+maker.
+He was the husband of Amy Eliza Ellis, née

 Elverson, R.